Rodney W. Brown: Production career

 In 1999, Brown moved to Michigan and became senior executive producer at WFUM TV-28, the University of Michigan's PBS station.
 While there, he took the station to a new level in terms of local programming, creating over 300 production hours per year worth of material, up scores from previous years.
 He created new programs and revamped old, evident in the Homepage series.
 Brown took the original show format, a weekly newsmagazine, and spun it off into Homepage: Afterhours, a show that focused on bringing local music acts to a larger audience.
 Afterhours won several Emmys, and received widespread syndication across Michigan and the region.
 He also put together the one-hour special Jazzland, displaying local jazz talent, to coincide with the Ken Burns series Jazz.
 Using the students of the University of Michigan-Flint in ways that challenged them, he trained and brought into the business dozens of graduates.

 After leaving WFUM, he returned to the world of independent production, creating several new series and specials.
 MotorTown Music Central picked up where Afterhours left off, showcasing local artists for viewers across the region and Canada.
 He also put together a one-hour special, Blues Detroit Style, placing an emphasis that the Detroit area has had on the development of the blues.
-He is currently producer with iMichigan Productions, working on projects including The Michigan Experience, spotlighting Michigan's involvement in the American Civil War and American Jazz Greats, a series serving as a tribute to classic jazz and fabled players.
-He is currently is Executive Producer for iMichigan Productions.
+He is currently a producer with iMichigan Productions.
+His projects have included The Michigan Experience, spotlighting Michigan's involvement in the American Civil War and American Jazz Greats, a series serving as a tribute to classic jazz and fabled players.
+Other award winning projects are "Left Behind in Vietnam", "A Tribute to Dick Purtan", "Capitol Memories",(AB) Allan Barnes, and "Umoja" He is currently Executive Producer for iMichigan Productions.